10 Best Cities for Asian Men to Date: The Ranking No One Else Will Give You

 If I had to pick one American city where Asian men have the most favorable conditions overall, it is New York.
 And it is not particularly close.

 New York has the largest concentration of Asian Americans of any major American city outside of Honolulu.
 It has dense, walkable infrastructure that eliminates the logistical nightmare of LA’s car culture.
-It has a transplant culture so strong that being new to the city is almost a social advantage.
+Its transplant culture is so strong that being new to the city is almost a social advantage.
 People in New York expect to meet strangers.
 They are built for it.
-You not only have your locals, but you have Americans (models and actress wannabes) from all over the country moving here as well as international tourists from Europe.
-The women have a much more open minded and cosmopolitan attitude, are far more fashionable, and more likely to have a real job because it’s so expensive to live on the island.
+You not only have locals, but Americans from all over the country moving here as well as international tourists from Europe.
+The women have a more cosmopolitan attitude, dress better, and are more likely to have a real job because it’s expensive to live on the island.

-For nightgame, there are bars, clubs, lounges, and different types of communities every night of the week.
+For nightgame, there are bars, clubs, lounges, and different communities every night of the week.
 It’s called the city that never sleeps for a reason.
-You can go out and meet women anytime you want.
-In fact, for daygame, New York is world-class.
+For daygame, New York is world-class.
 The density means you can run into 30 opportunities on a single block in Midtown or the Lower East Side.
-And crucially, the social openness of the transplant population means you are not constantly fighting through five years of established social circles just to get introduced to a woman.
+Crucially, the social openness of the transplant population means you are not fighting through five years of established social circles just to meet someone.

-Special note from our NYC city guide: New York is also the top city in the country for Asian men interracial dating.
-The cosmopolitan culture, the diversity of the female population, favorable gender ratio and the progressive social attitudes make it genuinely one of the most open environments you will find.
-Asian men dating white women find the AMWF/XF dynamic significantly more normalized here than in most American cities.
-Asian men dating Black women will find New York far more receptive than any Southern or Midwestern market, where the cultural overlap is thinner and the social exposure less frequent.
-If you are open to dating across ethnicities at all, New York gives you more runway than almost anywhere else in the country.
+Special note from our NYC city guide: New York is the top city in the country for Asian men interracial dating.
+The cosmopolitan culture, diverse female population, favorable gender ratio and progressive social attitudes make it one of the most open environments you will find.
+Asian men dating white women find the AMWF dynamic significantly more normalized here than in most American cities.
+Asian men dating Black women will find New York far more receptive than Southern or Midwestern markets.
+If you are open to dating across ethnicities, New York gives you more runway than almost anywhere else in the country.

-The challenge: cost of living is punishing, competition from male peers is fierce, and the pace of the city can be exhausting.
+The challenge: cost of living is punishing, competition is fierce, and the pace can be exhausting.
 You need to be operating at a reasonably high skill level to maximize what New York offers.
-But if you can, few cities reward that investment more.
+But few cities reward that investment more.

 Read our full New York City Dating Coach Guide here.